TanyaPS/GORM/README.md

 Theese scripts are used for receiving, process and distribute RINEXv3 data files received from Permanent GNSS Stations.
-Developed on CentOS 7, but should un RHEL 7 and RHEL 8 as well.
+Developed on CentOS 7, but should un RHEL 7.
+RHEL 8 is not quite supported yet, as some of the perl packages are unavailable for RHEL 8.

 Currently support Leica, Trimbple and Septentrio data.